 Building a Better World Since 1882 Virginia State University, founded in 1882, is one of Virginia's two land-grant institutions, and is located 20 minutes south of Richmond in the village of Ettrick.

 With a current student population of 5,300, the University sits atop a rolling landscape overlooking the Appomattox River with expansive views of Petersburg.
 Our 236-acre campus boasts 16 dormitories, 17 academic buildings and a 416-acre agriculture research facility.

-VSU features academic environments within five schools: The School of Agriculture; The Reginald F. Lewis School of Business; The School of Engineering, Science and Technology; The School of Liberal Arts and Education; and The School of Graduate Studies, Research and Outreach.
+VSU features academic environments within five colleges: The College of Agriculture; The Reginald F. Lewis College of Business; The School of Engineering, Science and Technology; The College of Humanities and Social Sciences; and The College of Graduate Studies, Research and Outreach.

 Our ProgramsWe offer 55 baccalaureate and masters degree programs, two doctoral degree programs and three certificates.
 Check out our programs here.